 Feeling emboldened with our rebellious consumption of alcohol, Tony and I decide to carry our empty cans around and see if the cops stop us, then we can show them the empty cans and laugh our heads off.
 So we strut around downtown with our beers, our defiant attitudes, and our high fashion boater-wear (dirty shorts, flip flops, and moist t-shirts) just looking for trouble.
 We do cause a fair bit of shit – we jaywalk twice, do a Monty Python funny walk, and we even throw our recyclable beer cans right into the regular garbage, but I think the cops are intimidated by our bad-assity so they leave us alone.

 The ladies and Tony take the rental car to get some provisions for the boat while the kids and I grab Wilson and have a rousing soccer match in the lovely park area in the marina.
 Poor Wilson gets accidentally lobbed into the lake twice, but Magnus is able to rescue him both times.

-We load the provisions on Bella Blue and all sit down for a nice happy hour drink, and then walk back through the lovely waterfront into downtown for a meal at the Ale House, which is decidedly unspectacular, but at least the beer was good and drinks were cold.
-Ana ordered a great looking Caesar that she was pleased with, and when it comes to her and alcohol, she is not easily impressed.
+We load the provisions on Bella Blue and all sit down for a nice happy hour drink, and then walk back through the lovely waterfront into downtown for a meal at the Ale House, which is decidedly unspectacular, but at least the beer is good and drinks are cold.
+Ana orders a great looking Caesar that she is pleased with, and when it comes to her and alcohol, she is not easily impressed.

-With that we parted ways and said goodbye to the fine town of Cobourg.
+With that we part ways and say goodbye to the fine town of Cobourg.